Swapnil-Rakshe/Predict_Fuel_Efficiency_with_Machine_Leaning/README.md

 ## Objective
-Develop a machine learning model to prdict the miles per gallon (mpg) of a car for a given car features such as number of cylinders, engine displacement, power produced by engine, acceleration
+Develop a machine learning model to prdict the miles per gallon (mpg) of a car for a given car features such as number of cylinders, engine displacement, power produced by engine, acceleration, weight of car, and model year

 ## Content
 `Data` contains data set used to train, validate, and test algorithm